a.k.a. Hack Sprint

 PBIs elicited by the Development Team can be important from their own perspective, but new items from other stakeholders prevent the team’s items from getting into a Sprint.
 The team often cannot convince the Product Owner to include technical items in a Sprint because he or she may not understand technical debt, or the merits of good design.

 It is demotivating to the Development Team if the have no say on what to work on.
-They want to work on items in which they have vested interests and of which they feel ownership.
-For example, Google and Atlassian let their employees to work on whatever they want on a regular basis.
+They want to work on items in which they have vested interests and of which they feel ownership ().
+For example, Google and Atlassian let their employees work on ideas of their own initiative on a regular basis.

 Items that may be motivating for the Development Team may have lower value than those that come from the business.
 Therefore, the Development Team cannot work solely on those PBIs they find interesting.
 However, in the long term, it is a good idea to work also on those items suggested by the Development Team.